Brown-University-Library/bdr_uploader_hub_project/oclc_fastapi_implementation_plan.md

 ## Requirements recap
 - As a user types in the single `keywords` input, call `check_oclc_fastapi_url` to retrieve authority-term suggestions.
 - The input allows multiple keywords separated by pipes: `economic development | world bank`.
-- Only the text after the last pipe character (trimmed) should be used for autosuggest requests.
+- Use the active segment for autosuggest requests: if the input has no `|`, use the entire value; otherwise use only the text after the last `|` (trimmed).
 - Selecting a suggestion replaces only the final segment after the last pipe, preserving earlier segments.
 - User may choose or ignore suggestions.
 - Good UX: debounce, cancel stale requests, show a spinner, accessible list.